 -

 2,2,3,3-Tetramethylbutane: The parent chain is butane (four carbons).
 There are four methyl groups (tetramethyl).
 Two methyl groups are attached to the second carbon (2,2-dimethyl) and two are attached to the third carbon (3,3-dimethyl).
-Therefore, the complete name is 2,2,3,3-tetramethylbutane.
+So, the complete name is 2,2,3,3-tetramethylbutane.

 Complex Substituents: When Simple Affixes Aren't Enough